Which means tons of opportunities to buy all sorts of wacky things!

 If your target audience is especially sensitive to doing good for the environment, then you might need to consider alternative methods to get your print ads out.

-4) Silence - While print excites the visuals (occasionally smell and touch as well), it doesn’t bring our ears when it needs it the most.
+4) Silence - While print excites the visuals (occasionally smell and touch as well), it doesn’t engage our ears in certain ads when its needed the most.

 Think about music and sound effects from commercials, or the tone of someone speaking which can influence how customers may feel towards certain advertisements.